Resume Optimization

 Spelling mistakes immediately reduce credibility and can cause recruiters to reject applications.

-Always proofread your resume before submitting it.
+Always proofread your resume carefully before submitting it to employers.

 10. Not Optimizing Your Resume for ATS